gongmichael/michaelgongcom/content/blogs/FastFilteringPart2.md

 print("Is the output of C++ implmentation same as Python implmentation?", np.allclose(aF, aFf))
 ```

     Is the output of C++ implmentation same as Python implmentation?
-False
+True

 **Let's time the performance**